MITLibraries/guides/_sources/basics/github.md.txt

 git merge
 ```

-**Create a branch**: Create a new branch starting with master (or the branch you want to base your work on): This is the clean separate space where you will put your work.
+**Create a branch**: Create a new branch starting with main (or the branch you want to base your work on): This is the clean separate space where you will put your work.

 ```git checkout -b [branchname]```